Home > Mac Data Recovery Tips

 usb not mounting on Mac

-When I plugged in my USB flash drive on macOS High Sierra, I can't see it in Finder or on the Desktop.
+When I plug in my USB flash drive on macOS High Sierra, I can't see it in Finder or on the Desktop.
 So, I went to Disk Utility, it was there.
 But the USB flash drive was grayed out in Disk Utility and I could not mount it.
 How can I fix/repair the USB flash drive not mounting issue on Mac?

-It is user-friendly that Mac will automatically mount the inserted USB flash drives.
-However, if the USB flash drive is not mounted on Mac, you will lose access to the USB flash drive as well as to the data stored on it.
-But don't worry, this page talks about the reasons for this issue, and how to fix "USB flash drive not mounting on Mac" without data loss even if the external hard drive is not showing up on Mac.
+It is user-friendly because Mac will automatically mount the inserted USB flash drives.
+However, if the USB flash drive is not mounted on a Mac, you will lose access to the USB flash drive and the data stored on it.

 Why the USB flash drive is not mounting on Mac?